B0bWa/hewalex2mqtt-homeassistant-add-on/README.md

    b. **Connecting the Wire**:
    - Attach one end of the 4-strand wire to the RS485 connector using a screwdriver.
-   - Connect the other end of the wire to the Elfin-EW10 device, ensuring the proper alignment of wires.
+   - Connect the other end of the wire to the Elfin-EW11 device, ensuring the proper alignment of wires.
 Refer to the manual or markings on the device to know which wire goes where.
    - **Important**: Measure the AC and ground connections to ensure proper connectivity and avoid electrical issues.
+   _N.B. it is also possible to connect the EW11 in parallel direct on the G-426 controller.
+The display has to be connected, otherwise it will not work, pump shuts off._

    c. **Heat Pump Controller Settings**:
    - Navigate to the RS485 settings in the heat pump controller, labeled "Port RS485".
    - Modify the settings as follows: